video-language-planning/vlp_code/README.md

 ## Code

-Most of the code in the paper was run using Google infrastructure -- we are in the process of releasing Colab's illustrating the core results in the paper as well as the associated data.
-Please see this [codebase](https://github.com/UMass-Foundation-Model/COMBO/) for open source implementation of VLP using trained video and VLM models.
+Most of the code in the paper was run using Google infrastructure -- we have attached an illustrative colab notebook in example.ipynb to roughly illustrate the code for VLP.
+Please see this [codebase](https://github.com/UMass-Foundation-Model/COMBO/) for open source implementation of VLP which include code for training video and VLM models as well for tree search.